10 Smart Ways To Use Your End-of-Year Marketing Budget On Content

 When it comes to end-of-year budget spending, look to activities that boost organic marketing.
 For instance, SEO.
 To boost SEO with blogging, you need a strategy for using your blog to connect with customers and offer them tons of value.
 You already have a blogging strategy, right?
 Well, if not, start with a bit of keyword research.
 What keywords are your ideal customer using to search for your services?
-What question does your product answer, or what client need does your business fill?
+What problems does your product solve, or what client questions can your business answer?
 Remember to research long-tail keywords that fit tightly into your niche.

 Combine your newly discovered keyword phrases with topics that your ideal customer is searching for, such as “XC70 engine mounts” or “V90 engine light on.”
 Now that you have a basic keyword strategy, hand the writing over to professional blog writers and let them knock out a bunch of content pieces all at once.
 The beauty of using up your unspent budget in this capacity is you can get a head start on the content marketing campaigns for the next year.

 5. Update Old Web Pages

 Surely you have some posts or pages on your site that are out of date.
 Instead of deleting those pages (which search engines will penalize you for), use your leftover digital marketing budget to update them.

 Start with a quick audit of your site.
 Keep track of which pages need to be updated and why.
 Maybe there are outdated statistics or references to products that are discontinued or apps that are now defunct.

 On the other hand, you may have old blog posts that just don’t sound fresh or that aren’t optimized for search.
 Or maybe those old blog posts are performing, but just for different keywords than were originally intended.
-Focusing on improving existing content is an excellent investment because most of the work has already been done, so it’s a quick win.
+Focusing on improving existing content is an excellent investment of your unspent budget because most of the work has already been done, so it’s a quick win.

 6. Promote Existing Content Through a Social Media Campaign